gaearon/overreacted.io/src/pages/preparing-for-tech-talk-part-2-what-why-and-how.md

 ---

-Here’s the example “How”, “What”, and “Why” from my talks.
+Here’s the example “What”, “Why”, and “How” from my talks.

 <a href="https://www.youtube.com/watch?v=xsSnOQynTHs" target="_blank">![How: “Live demo”.
 What: “Functional principles improve the developer experience”.
 Why: “Create your own tools to make programming fun”.](how-what-why-hot-reloading.png)</a>